 The Heart Failure Program at Mary Washington Hospital is committed to continuous quality improvement.

 Mary Washington Hospital has realized success in improving patient outcomes.
 While we are here to provide you care when you need it, our goal is to also educate you and your families to manage your condition, reducing the need for frequent and recurring hospital admissions.
-Through development of a comprehensive, disease management program that focuses on both inpatient and outpatient care, we’ve reduced 30-day Heart Failure Readmission Rates by more than half and are in the top 5% best hospitals in the state of Virginia.

 Continue Reading